 Blade Runner 2049 flatlines in this category for two main reasons:

-The only people of color: two black men who get a few lines apiece, both dressed in tatty rags.
-While one is a neutral or even positive portrayal as the gangly analyst of a wood sample, the other is the corrupt owner of a child labor factory who is nervously deferential to K. The only background Asian characters are one adult male in a split-second background shot and longer pans across child laborers in aforementioned factory.
+The only people of color: two Black men who get a few lines apiece, both dressed in tatty rags.
+While one is a neutral or even a positive portrayal as the gangly analyst of a wood sample, the other is the corrupt owner of a child labor factory who acts nervously deferential to K. The only background Asian characters include one adult male in a split-second background shot, plus longer pans across child laborers in aforementioned factory.

 One rebuttal I often hear is that we shouldn’t be holding fictional works up to the standards of real-life.
 And sure, in a case-by-case scenario that’s true.
 But when whitewashing is so deeply ingrained into entertainment culture so as to be the norm, then we need to examine the collective—and negative—effects it has on those who never get to see themselves portrayed in a positive light.
 Maloney explains for Wired why being a work of fiction is no excuse for whitewashing:

 “Mainstream dystopian sci-fi has always been obsessed with oppression narratives.
 While it returns over and over again to the downtrodden-rises-up-against-the-subjugator model, the genre has always had a remarkable ability to overlook the persecuted groups—people of color, women, the LGBTQ community, people with disabilities—whose experiences it mines for drama.”

 Mining vibrant cultures or painful histories to inform white-centric stories—while barring from entry the non-white originators—is the definition of cultural appropriation.
 It’s unpaid theft, to put it simply.
 And it runs rampant in Blade Runner 2049.